Military families' housing benefits lag as rents explode

 “I don’t think civilians really understand — they might think we’re living in free housing and just having a great time, making lots of money.
 And that’s not the case at all.”

+Needham's group supplies microgrants to military families in need, some of whom have resorted to food banks because their salaries do not cover such basics.

-Reports of the housing squeeze that military families are feeling has alarmed members of Congress who are pushing legislation that would force the Department of Defense to rethink how it handles housing.
+Reports of the housing squeeze military families face has alarmed members of Congress, who are pushing legislation that would force the Department of Defense to rethink how it handles housing.

-A common complaint is that with rents soaring nationwide, housing allowances, which vary by rank and are recalculated annually, haven’t kept pace with rental markets, even though they're supposed to cover 95% of rental costs for the approximately two-thirds of active-duty personnel who live off base.
+A common complaint is that with rents soaring nationwide, the housing allowances, which vary by rank and are recalculated annually, haven’t kept pace with rental markets, even though they're supposed to cover 95% of rental costs for the approximately two-thirds of active-duty personnel who, like the Martins, have to live off base.

 According to a data analysis by The Associated Press of five of the most populous military bases in the U.S., housing allowances across all ranks have risen an average of 18.7% since January 2018.
 In that span, according to real estate company Zillow, rents have skyrocketed 43.9% in those markets: Carlsbad, California; Colorado Springs, Colorado; El Paso, Texas; Killeen, Texas, and Tacoma, Washington.

-Note: This story was first published on Aug.
-20, 2022 It was updated on Aug.
-23, 2022 to correct that Col. Jamaal Mays is the 366th Fighter Wing deputy commander for support, not the commander for support.